s2d-olad/s2d-olad.github.io/index.md

 ## Invited Speakers

 ### [Nitesh Chawla](https://niteshchawla.nd.edu)
-_Frank M. Freimann Professor of Computer Science & Engineering and Director of The Interdisciplinary Center for Network Science & Applications (iCeNSA) at the University of Notre Dame_
+_Frank M. Freimann Professor of Computer Science & Engineering and Director of Lucy Family Institute for Data and Society at the University of Notre Dame_

 **SMOTE: From Shallow to Deep**